mmcdole/viking-ftpd/docs/player_authentication.md

 # Player Authentication in VikingMUD

-VikingMUD stores player data in [LPC object files](lpc_object_format.md) organized in a directory structure.
+VikingMUD stores player data in character files which are organized in a directory structure.
 This document describes how player authentication works and the format of the character files that store credentials.

 ## Directory Structure